TreeTracker/treetracker/README.md

 <h2>Our Solution</h2>

 This is an app-based project.
 Which will be able to capture images of trees using the phone’s camera.
 After capturing the image, the user will be able to give that tree a pet or nickname and then the app will store that in Firebase.
-Along with that it will also store the location or the PlusCode of the area where the image has been captured.
+Along with that, it will also store the location or the PlusCode of the area where the image has been captured.
+Every month user has to update the picture of the tree.
+This way the user will be given updates about the trees and the importance of forests, updates on climate change, etc.
-Every month the user will get a notification to go and check on that tree and then he will be able to update the picture of that tree and store it back again.
-This way the user will be given updates about the tree and the importance of forests, updates on climate change etc.

 <h2>Purpose</h2>